swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 Next I started eating  properly, but my temperature rose a little, and I was obliged to fast  again.
 I followed the directions in ANTIMEDICINE relating to a  fever.
 Now everything is back to normal and I have resumed my regular  activities.
 I have lots of plans and have once again the ‘joie de vivre’.

 In conclusion, I note  that I wasted 4 weeks by trying to cure myself with antibiotics and other  medicines.
 And, I am astonished to observe how quickly my strength  returned in spite of my loss in weight.
 I also feel so much more  cheerful.
-It all passed exactly as the Natural Hygienists told me. –  Account by J. Lacroix and written by A.M. –</p>
+It all passed exactly as the Natural Hygienists told me. –  Account by J. Lacroix and written by A.M. –

-    <p>29</p>
+    29

-    <p>Ch.
+    Ch.
 5

 ###### &nbsp;